-The standard will support asynchronous communication between transmitters and receivers to allow higher data rates in one direction.
+The standard will support asymmetric communication between transmitters and receivers to allow higher data rates in one direction.

 Handover and Interference Coordination

 The standard must provide mechanisms to support handover between light sources, allowing users to maintain a continuous network connection.